 All of LandPaths’ preserves are permanently protected from further development.
-With the help of volunteers like you, we manage the natural resources in a way that’s good for the land and the people.
+With the help of people like you, we care for the land in a low-carbon way that’s good for nature and the community.
 We also partner with city and county agencies to steward community gardens and open space preserves.

 We invite you to join us at each preserve, aside from Ocean Song, which is currently closed to public access.
 These are community hubs where you can come together in common purpose, with people like you, in the spirit of belonging, welcoming, love of the land, and stewardship.